-This prospectus relates to the issuance by us of up to 11,450,000 shares of Class A Common Stock, par value \$0.0001 per share (the "Class A Common Stock") of PSQ Holdings, Inc., a Delaware corporation (the "we," "us" and "our"), that may be issued upon exercise of 5,750,000 Public Warrants (as defined herein) to purchase Class A Common Stock issued as part of the Units (as defined herein) in our IPO (as defined herein) and 5,700,000 Private Warrants (as defined herein) to purchase Class A Common Stock issued as part of the Units (as defined herein) in our IPO (as defined herein) and 5,700,000 Private Warrants (as defined herein) to purchase Class A Common Stock at an exercise price of \$11.50 per share of Class A Common Stock issued to the Colombier Sponsor (as defined herein) in connection with our IPO at a purchase price of \$1.00 per Private Warrant, which Private Warrants may be exercised by the Colombier Sponsor and the Colombier Sponsor Distributees (as defined herein) on a cashless basis.
-The Public Warrants and the Private Warrants are referred to in this Prospectus as the "Warrants".
-The Warrants have an exercise price of \$11.50 per share.
-The Public Warrants are generally exercisable only for cash, subject to the right of holders to exercise the Public Warrants on a cashless basis under certain limited circumstances provided for in the Warrant Agreement (as defined herein) relating to the Warrants.
-The Private Warrants are exercisable by the Colombier Sponsor, the Sponsor Distributees and certain other permitted transferees on a cashless basis as provided in the Warrant Agreement.
+This prospectus relates to the issuance by us of up to 11,450,000 shares of Class A Common Stock, par value \$0.0001 per share (the "Class A Common Stock") of PSQ Holdings, Inc., a Delaware corporation (the "we," "us" and "our"), that may be issued upon exercise of Warrants (as defined herein) to purchase Class A Common Stock at an exercise price of \$11.50 per share of Class A Common Stock, including the Public Warrants and the Private Warrants (each as defined herein).

-In addition, this prospectus also relates to the offer and sale, from time to time, by the selling security holders identified in this prospectus (such selling security holders and their permitted transferees, the "Selling Holders") of (i) up to 4,312,500 shares of Class A Common Stock currently outstanding, or the Colombier Sponsor Shares (as defined herein), that were issued upon conversion of the Colombier Class B Common Stock (as defined herein) in connection with the Closing of the Business Combination (as defined herein), which were originally acquired by the Colombier Sponsor for an aggregate purchase price of \$25,000, or approximately \$0.006 per share, and subsequently distributed by the Colombier Sponsor to the Sponsor Distributes for no additional consideration, (ii) up to 5,700,000 Private Warrants and (iii) up to 5,700,000 shares of Class A Common Stock key and the exercise of Private Warrants.
+In addition, this prospectus also relates to the offer and sale, from time to time, by the selling security holders identified in this prospectus (such selling security holders and their permitted transferees, the "Selling Holders") of (i) up to 4,312,500 shares of Class A Common Stock that were issued upon conversion of the Colombier Class B Common Stock (as defined herein) in connection with the Closing of the Business Combination (as defined herein), (ii) up to 5,700,000 Private Warrants and (iii) up to 5,700,000 shares of Class A Common Stock issuable upon the exercise of Private Warrants.